jrnl-org/jrnl/docs/_build/html/_sources/advanced.txt

 Configuration File
 -------------------

+You can configure the way jrnl behaves in a configuration file.
+By default, this is `~/.jrnl_conf`.
+If you have the `XDG_CONFIG_HOME` variable set, the configuration file will be saved under `$XDG_CONFIG_HOME/jrnl`.
 The configuration file is a simple JSON file with the following options.

 - ``journals``
       paths to your journal files